wrench-project/wrench/doc/wrench_101.md

 # Interacting with services  #                  {#wrench-101-WMS-services}

-Each service provides its own API.
+Each service type provides its own API.
 For instance, a network proximity service provides methods to query the service's host distance databases.
 The [API Reference](./annotated.html) provides all necessary documentation, which also explains which methods are synchronous and which are asynchronous (in which case some [event](#wrench-101-WMS-events) will likely occur in the future).